 In MFX PAK mode, PAK needs both forward Q scaling lists and IQ scaling lists.
-The IQ scaling lists are sent as in MFD in raster scan order as shown in MFX_AVC_QM_STATE.
-But the Forward Q scaling lists are sent in transport form, i.e. column-wise raster order (column-by-column) to simplify the H/W. Driver will perform all the scan order conversion for both ForwardQ and IQ.
+The IQ scaling lists are sent as in MFD in raster scan order as shown in MFX\AVC\QM\STATE.
+But the Forward Q scaling lists are sent in transport form, i.e. column-wise raster order (column-by-column) to simplify the H/W.